ibm-granite/granite-vision-models/models/granite-vision-3.3-2b.md

 We built upon LLaVA (https://llava-vl.github.io) to train our model.
 We use multi-layer encoder features and a denser grid resolution in AnyRes to enhance the model's ability to understand nuanced visual content, which is essential for accurately interpreting document images.

 **Training Data:**  Our training data is largely comprised of two key sources: (1) publicly available datasets (2) internally created synthetic data targeting specific capabilities including document understanding tasks.
-Granite Vision 3.3 training data is build upon the comprehensive dataset used for granite-vision-3.2-2b (a detailed description of granite-vision-3.2-2b training data is available in the [technical report](https://arxiv.org/abs/2502.09927)).
+Granite Vision 3.3 training data is built upon the comprehensive dataset used for granite-vision-3.2-2b (a detailed description of granite-vision-3.2-2b training data is available in the [technical report](https://arxiv.org/abs/2502.09927)).
 In addition, granite-vision-3.3-2b further includes high quality image segmentation data, multi-page data, and data from several new high quality publicly available datasets (like Mammoth-12M and Bigdocs).

 **Infrastructure:** We train granite-vision-3.3-2b using IBM's super computing cluster, Blue Vela, which is outfitted with NVIDIA H100 GPUs.
 This cluster provides a scalable and efficient infrastructure for training our models over thousands of GPUs.